No brakes, no gears – track cycling is a discipline blessed with a beautiful simplicity. Or, is it?

 Time trials (men 1km, women 500m)

-The simplest, purest track race – which makes it all the more baffling why the UCI decided to eliminate it from the Olympic programme when asked to drop an event to make way for BMX.
+The simplest, purest track race – which makes it all the more baffling why the UCI decided to eliminate it from the Olympic programme in 2016 when asked to drop an event to make way for BMX.

-The time trials continue as World Cup and World Championship events but with the sprinters focusing on the sprint and Keirin races – which are Olympic disciplines – instead, it’s lost its lustre.
+The time trials continue at World Cup and World Championship events but with the sprinters focusing on the sprint and Keirin races – which are Olympic disciplines – instead, it’s lost its lustre.
 The riders start individually and the quickest rider over one kilometre (men) and 500 metres (women) is the winner.

 The men race over 4,000 metres, women over 3,000.
 In qualifying each rider covers the distance alone and is timed – very much like a time trial.
 The best finishers are then seeded and take part in a knock-out for the medals, starting on opposite sides of the track.